 Dear Sir,

-Please guide me whether the appointment letter to be approved by any government authority or not.
-Also our management wanted to include a point in the appointment letter i.e after resigning from the organization, for at least 6 months you will not join any of our competitor organization.
-Guide me we can include the same or not.
+Please guide me on whether the appointment letter needs to be approved by any government authority.
+Our management also wishes to include a clause in the appointment letter stating that after resigning from the organization, the employee should not join any competitor organization for at least 6 months.
+Kindly advise if we can include this clause.

 With Regards,